apache/ofbiz/executioncontext20091231/BranchReadMe.txt

 in the branch is still proof-of-concept.
 In other words, the design is implemented and working, but very little of the project uses it.

-Some examples: The screen renderer doesn't catch the security exceptions, so when a user is denied access to an artifact they get the JSP error page.
+Example: The screen renderer doesn't catch the security exceptions, so when a user is denied access to an artifact they get the JSP error page.
-Also, the main navigation doesn't display the Example component tab because the Freemarker template is still checking the old-style permissions.

 ---------------------------------------------------